Gratiot Integrated Health Network

 Eligibility criteria for Nursing Services include individuals who have/are:

-- a primary DSM-IV diagnosis of Severe Emotional Disturbance, Serious Mental Illness, Co-occurring Disorder, or Developmental Disability
+- a primary DSM-V diagnosis of Severe Emotional Disturbance, Serious Mental Illness, Co-occurring Disorder, or Intellectual Developmental Disability

 - primary residence in Gratiot County

-- Medical Necessity (clinically appropriate; necessary to meet needs; consistent with diagnosis, symptomatology and functional impairments; most cost-effective option in the least restrictive environment; and consistent with clinical standards of care)
+- Medical Necessity (clinically appropriate; necessary to meet needs; consistent with diagnosis, symptomatology and functional impairments; in the least restrictive environment; and consistent with clinical standards of care)

 - the ability to benefit from generally accepted Nursing practices